Getting a Job After College, Spec Work is The Best Method

 The hidden value in working for free

-It is often taught that the work we do has to produce an income, but it doesn’t.
+We are taught that work has to produce income, and it doesn’t.
 Work can help you build your network.
 Work can help you expose yourself to new ideas and possibilities.
 Instead of focusing on monetary gain, focus your job for skills-based learning.
 It’s because of my experience working at Grill on the Hill that, it gave me the opportunity to see what marketing services I could pitch to my college and try my hand at making them my first paid client (you can find out more about that story here).

 I’d love to know your thoughts on this article.
 Do you think work should only be done for monetary gain/income?
 Have you done similar work in exchange for services, experience, etc.?
 Let’s chat in the comments section down below!